-Typically, you do not need to do much to prepare for a renal biopsy.
+Typically, you don’t need to do much to prepare for a renal biopsy.

-Be sure to tell your physician about any prescription drugs, over-the-counter medications, and herbal supplements you are taking.
-You should discuss with him or her whether you should stop taking them before and during the test, or if you should change the dosage.
+Be sure to tell your doctor about any prescription drugs, over-the-counter medications, and herbal supplements you’re taking.
+You should discuss with them whether you should stop taking them before and during the test, or if you should change the dosage.

-Your doctor may provide special instructions if you are taking medications that could affect the results of the renal biopsy.
+Your doctor may provide special instructions if you’re taking medications that could affect the results of the renal biopsy.
 These medications include: